kevlatus/kevlatus.de/public/assets/blog/articles/making-of-flutter-fortune-wheel.md

-Do you know that feeling when you just can't find a suitable package for your use case?
-I recently encountered it when implementing a wheel of fortune in Flutter.
+Have you ever been frustrated not finding a suitable package?
+Recently I encountered this feeling while looking for a wheel of fortune in Flutter.
 So I decided to dive deep into Flutter and build one myself.
-This is the story of creating a fortune wheel, like the one shown below, using CustomPainter, CustomClipper, animations and more.
+What follows is the story of creating a fortune wheel, like the one shown below, using CustomPainter, LayoutDelegate, animations and more.
+It is the first part of a bite-sized series on the details of [this package](https://pub.dev/packages/flutter_fortune_wheel).

 <div align="center">
   <img src="https://raw.githubusercontent.com/kevlatus/flutter_fortune_wheel/main/images/img-wheel-256.png">
 </div>

-The following implementation is composed of individual Flutter widgets instead of using images, [as other solutions do](https://pub.dev/packages/flutter_spinning_wheel).
+My main objective was to create an implementation, which is composed of individual Flutter widgets instead of using images, [as other solutions do](https://pub.dev/packages/flutter_spinning_wheel).
 This allows for making best use of hot reloading and does not require additional tools for creating suitable images.
-Furthermore, each _slice_ within the wheel should allow for individual styling as well as hosting arbitrary child widgets.
+Furthermore, each slice within the wheel should allow for individual styling as well as hosting arbitrary child widgets.
 Finally, the wheel must spin before showing a selected value to be a real wheel of fortune, which we will achieve using a Bezier-curved animation.